rashidRizvi98/express-md/README.md

 ## express-md options

-You can configure express-md use the following options:
+You can configure express-md using the following options:

 Option        | Description                                                             | Default
 :-------------|:------------------------------------------------------------------------|:-----------------------------